Uzair0304/react-assessment/README.md

 ```
 # Assessment Questions

-- Listing Component with filters
+- Listing Page

 The api just provide the single data of a random user.
 To get the desired number of users we need to pass the "results" param to the api which accepts a number and returns the all users without any pagination so I handled the pagination on frontend using MUI Component.

-    - Filters
+- Listing page with Filters

 I applied the gender filter on the listing page.
 The api accepts a "gender" param to filter the results based on male and female.

 results - for getting number of desired users
 gender - for getting the male or female users

 - Search Functionality